nytimes/nytcampfin/README.md

 Requirements
 ------------

-Nytcampfin uses the [Kenneth Reitz's Requests library](https://github.com/kennethreitz/requests) for retrieving API endpoints and [Roman Haritonov's requests-cache library](https://github.com/reclosedev/requests-cache) for local caching.
+NYT Campfin uses the [Kenneth Reitz's Requests library](https://github.com/kennethreitz/requests) for retrieving API endpoints and [Roman Haritonov's requests-cache library](https://github.com/reclosedev/requests-cache) for local caching.
 The cache is preconfigured to use a local sqlite database and set to expire after 5 minutes.

 Tests
 -----